kevin-chalmers/set10108/labs/lab02/README.md

 ## Guarded Objects

-Now that we know how to protect sections of code, and how to signal threads, let us consider how we go about doing thread safe(ish) code in an object-oriented manner.
-We are going to modify our increment example so that an object controls the counter.
-First of all we need to define a header file (`guarded.h`):
+Now that we know how to protect sections of code, and how to signal threads, we can build protected code in an object-oriented manner.
+We will modify `increment` so an object controls the counter.
+First we need a header file (`guarded.h`):

 ```cpp
 #include <mutex>